 - 1. Upon the referral/request for evaluation by the SST committee, 504 committee, or parent/guardian, the appropriate staff member will complete the Student Referral Form indicating the areas of the student's difficulties.
 The Student Referral Form can be found in the Appendix for Section 1. - 2.
 The appropriate staff member will gather the Vision/Hearing Screening, Home Language Survey, and any other supporting/relevant documents that would be beneficial for the completion of the Full and Individual Evaluation. - 3.
 The completed referral packet will be given to the appropriate campus evaluation staff (Diagnostician/LSSP/SLP).
 If the referral only included speech, the referral packet will be given to the campus SLP.
 At the elementary level, if the referral includes academic or behavior concerns, the referral packet will be given to the diagnostician.
 At the secondary level, if the referral includes academic or behavior concerns, the referral packet will be given to the diagnostician or LSSP. - 4.
 The appropriate campus evaluation staff member will obtain informed consent from the parent/guardian and send the completed referral packet to the Assistant Director of Evaluation and Student Supports Services.
-Prior to sending the packet, the campus evaluation staff member will upload the signed consent form into SuccessEd and put the original in the referral folder. - 5.
+Prior to sending the packet, the campus evaluation staff member will upload the signed consent form into Success Ed and put the original in the referral folder. - 5.
 The Assistant Director of Evaluation and Student Supports will assign the folder to the initial evaluation team for completion.
 Once the folder has been received by the initial team member(s), they will email the campus contacts listed on the checklist to schedule the Full Individual and Initial Evaluation (FIE). - 6.
-Once an initial FIE has been completed in its entirety in SuccessEd, the evaluator will log the evaluation in the Review Team e spreadsheet to indicate that it is ready for review.
+Once an initial FIE has been completed in its entirety in Success Ed, the evaluator will log the evaluation in the Review Team e spreadsheet to indicate that it is ready for review.

 - 7. The evaluation review team will review the FIE to ensure the FIE includes the required components according to the district established FIE rubric.
-After the review process is complete, the evaluator will lock the evaluation in SuccessEd indicating it is final and complete. - 8.
+After the review process is complete, the evaluator will lock the evaluation in Success Ed indicating it is final and complete. - 8.
 If the review team is not in agreement with the findings, the review team will contact the evaluator to provide feedback and suggested corrections to ensure the FIE meets the district-established rubric. - 9.
 When the edits are completed, the evaluator will email the Evaluation Leadership Team so the edits can be reviewed. - 10.
-Once the evaluation is locked, the district evaluation team will email the campus CCC/AF and include the initial evaluator. - 11.
-The initial evaluation team evaluator will conduct a staffing with the appropriate campus personnel to review the evaluation results and represent assessment in the initial ARD (typically the educational diagnostician). - If the evaluation renders a "Qualify" or "Does Not Qualify" (DNQ) conclusion, all the evaluator(s) must attend the school staffing to explain the DNQ and offer specific information regarding recommended interventions and support to assist the student. - It is the responsibility of the initial team evaluator to complete the draft AU supplement, Behavior Intervention Plan (BIP), and IEP Goals, and objectives for the ARD if recommended. - If additional forms need to be generated or faxed/emailed, such as a physician form or consent to release information, the evaluator conducting the evaluation will complete this task.
+Once the evaluation is locked, the initial team evaluator will notify the campus evaluation specialist staff to set up a staffing and ARD. - 11.
+The initial evaluation team evaluator will conduct a staffing with the appropriate campus personnel to review the evaluation results. - 12.
+It is the initial team evaluator's responsibility to review the FIE with the parent prior to the ARD.
+If the parent is unavailable to review the FIE prior to the ARD, the initial evaluator must notify the campus and plan to be present prior to the ARD meeting to review the FIE results with parent. - \If the evaluation renders a "Qualify" or "Does Not Qualify" (DNQ) conclusion, all of the evaluator(s) must attend the school staffing to explain the DNQ and offer specific information regarding recommended interventions and support to assist the student. - \\I It is the responsibility of the initial team evaluator to complete the draft AU supplement, Behavior Intervention Plan (BIP), and IEP Goals, and objectives for the ARD if recommended. - \\\ If additional forms need to be generated or faxed, such as a physician form or consent to release information, the evaluator conducting the evaluation will complete this task.